 North Country 350 Alliance is part of the international 350.org.
 350.org is building a global grassroots climate movement that can hold our leaders accountable to the realities of science and the principles of justice.

 We believe in a safe climate and a better future — a just, prosperous, and equitable world built with the power of ordinary people.

-The number 350 means climate safety: we must reduce the CO2 in the atmosphere from the current over ur400 parts per million to below 350.
+The number 350 means climate safety: we must reduce the CO2 in the atmosphere from the current already over 400 parts per million to the target of below 350.

 Keep carbon in the ground

 Revoke the social license of the fossil fuel industry

 Help build a new, more equitable low-carbon economy